Why your fintech app needs a great loyalty system (and how to make one!)

 Want to increase loyalty like Revolut?
 Book a gamification workshop & go home with a roadmap tailored to your goals.

 While the general app market has an annual retention rate of 35%, fintech is at 16% retention.
 Indeed, banking does better, but those benefits tend to be consolidated among a well-established group.
-In fintech, full of new challengers, high churn rate is influenced by bad loyalty systems that negatively affect user retention.
+In fintech, full of new challengers, a high churn rate is influenced by bad loyalty systems that negatively affect user retention.

 Where apps go wrong with loyalty programs